TacoSteemers/usbud/README.md

 ## USB Storage Back Up Daemon
 The daemon will back up usb storage devices the moment they are plugged in. usbud is a work in progress, and not yet functional.
+The daemon supports blacklisting and whitelisting.
+Either lists consists of a file that contains one device id on each line.
+One can use the 'uslist' executable to find the device ids.
 Log output can be found in syslog.
 Project is known to work on GNU/Linux systems. usbud depends on the availability of items such as "/sys/block" and "/proc/mounts".

 ## To be implemented:
 - The actual backing up
+- Enable better support for 'all-in-one' card readers
-- Configuration options for storage device size limits
+- Configuration options for storage device size limits Low priotity:
 - Configuration options for target directory size limits
+- Add the following optional behavior when hitting target directory size limits (if  a target directory size limit is configured): remove the oldest backups until enough space is created.
+The idea behind this is that the oldest backups should already have been backed up by the system's actual backup system, outside of usbud's control.
 - Determining the difference between a 'thumb drive' and external storage hard disks
 - Configuration options for ignoring external storage hard disks or 'thumb drives'